-Revised Pay As You Earn (REPAYE) is a type of federal income-driven repayment plan for student loans.
-Through this program, borrowers pay a percentage of something known as their “discretionary income” for 20 to 25 years, at which point any remaining loan balances are wiped away.
+Revised Pay As You Earn (REPAYE) is a type of income-driven repayment plan for federal student loans.
+Under this program, borrowers pay a percentage of their discretionary income for 20 to 25 years, at which point the remaining loan balance is wiped away.
+Borrowers who qualify for REPAYE may find that it helps them stay current on their student loan payments, though it’s critical to understand the full scope of the program before applying.

 What is Revised Pay As You Earn (REPAYE)?

-Revised Pay As You Earn, introduced in 2015, is a type of income-driven repayment plan available to select federal student loan borrowers.
-With REPAYE, your monthly payment is typically 10 percent of your discretionary income, and you’ll make payments for 20 to 25 years.
-At this time, your remaining loan balance is forgiven.
+Introduced in 2015, Revised Pay As You Earn is a type of income-driven repayment plan available to select federal student loan borrowers.
+With REPAYE, your monthly payment is typically 10 percent of your discretionary income.
+You’ll make payments for 20 years if you borrowed for undergraduate study or 25 years if you borrowed for graduate study.
+At the end of that timeline, your remaining loan balance will be forgiven.

 The following types of student loans are eligible for REPAYE: